rocky-linux/documentation/docs/guides/security/tailscale_vpn.md

 ## Conclusion

-Traditionally, VPN services operated in a Client-Server model where a VPN gateway was centralized.
-This required manual configuration, firewall configuration and giving user accounts.
+Traditional VPN services using a VPN gateway are centralized.
+This requires manual configuration, setting up your firewall and giving user accounts.
 Tailscale solves this problem by its peer-to-peer model combined with network-level access control.